 - The park — always free.

-All tickets for the Palace of Versailles can be bought at the palace itself.
+All tickets for the Palace of Versailles may be bought at the palace itself.
 The trend is towards time-slot reservation tickets sold online or from other venues such as tourist offices, FNAC bookstores, and SCNF mainline train stations.
 Tiqets and GetYourGuide work easily and offer easy cancellation options — the prices for all online tickets should be the same.